rizinorg/website/content/posts/why-meson/index.md

 system is missing some features that were only available with ACR/Make.

-To uninstall Rizin you have to run `ninja -C build uninstall` from the same build directory you used to run the `install` step, otherwise it will not uninstall files.
+To uninstall Rizin you have to run `ninja -C build uninstall` from the same build directory you used to run the `install` step, otherwise, it will not uninstall files.
 However if during `install` step we add any custom installation script (e.g. to sign your rizin binary in macOS), there is no counter part to actually have an uninstall script.
 That said, nothing